If you are thinking about commissioning a pet portrait, you can find all the information you need on the process below.

 Step 3 – GET IN TOUCH

 Please contact me via my contact form with the requirements for your portrait.
 Let me know if you need the artwork completed by a certain date if it is a gift.

-Please be aware that I usually have a waiting list for commissions so it is best to book your slot early to avoid missing out, especially during busy periods such as Christmas.
+I usually have a waiting list for commissions so it is best to book your slot early to avoid missing out, especially during busy periods such as Christmas.
 I will try to have a shuffle round to fit you in if possible.
 If I am fully booked, I do also offer printable gift vouchers, which are a fantastic option if you want a personal touch to your gift that your receiver can redeem at their leasure.
 Please let me know if you would like to pursue this option.

 If you are inquiring about a portrait of a deceased pet and you don’t have many photos, then I am happy to take a look at any photos you do have.
 If they are useable I will do my best to create a loving memory of your lost one.
 Email me at email@example.com to discuss.

 Step 4 – PAY TO BOOK YOUR SLOT

 Once we’ve discussed the kind of portrait you have in mind it is time to book your order.
 You can pay fully or pay via installments to secure your slot on the waiting list.
 If you choose to pay via installments, then your first payment will secure your place in the queue.
 I will not start working on the artwork until the full cost of the portrait has been paid.

 The following is included in my commission service: